 The Rise of Logical Data Warehouse (LDW)

 The very core of data management is rapidly evolving as the speed and volume of data is growing beyond what yesterday’s tools can handle.
 It seems that just last year, IT departments were initiating new physical Data Warehouse (DW) projects in an attempt to address the data needs of the business.
-These same companies are fortunate if they are able tot finishout their infrastructure this year.
-Meanwhile other IT departments started projects using Logical Data Warehouses (LDW) late last year.
+These same companies are fortunate if they can finish out their infrastructure this year.
+Meanwhile, other IT departments started projects using Logical Data Warehouses (LDW) late last year.
 These Logical Data Warehouse initiatives already have significant numbers of BI users leveraging hundreds of query-able services today.

 Logical Data Warehouse vs. Classic Data Warehouse